kubewarden/docs/docs/explanations/architecture-2.md

 ### Defining the first policy

-This diagram shows what happens when defining the first policy bound to the default `policy-server` in the cluster:

 :::note

-A policy must define which Policy Server it must run on.
+A policy must define which `policy-server` it must run on.
-It **binds** to a Policy Server.
+It **binds** to a `policy-server` instance.
-You can have different policies with the same Wasm module and settings running in many Policy Servers.
+You can have different policies with the same Wasm module and settings running in many policy servers.
 However, you can't have a single policy definition that runs in many policy servers.

 :::

-The `kubewarden-controller` notices the new `ClusterAdmissionPolicy` resource and so finds the bound `PolicyServer` and reconciles it.
+The `kubewarden-controller` notices the new `ClusterAdmissionPolicy` resource and so finds the bound `policy server` and reconciles it.

-### Reconciliation of `policy-server`
+### Reconciliation of a `policy-server`

-When creating, modifying or deleting a `ClusterAdmissionPolicy` or `AdmissionPolicy`, a reconciliation loop activates in `kubewarden-controller`, for the `PolicyServer` owning the policy.
+When creating, modifying or deleting a `ClusterAdmissionPolicy` or `AdmissionPolicy`, a reconciliation loop activates in `kubewarden-controller`, for the `policy server` owning the policy.
-This reconciliation loop creates a `ConfigMap` with all the polices bound to the `PolicyServer`.
+This reconciliation loop creates a `ConfigMap` with all the polices bound to the `policy server`.
 Then the Deployment rollout of the `policy-server` starts.
 It results in starting the new `policy-server` instance with the updated configuration.